 Historically, PAs have not sought independent practice.
 They are regulated by state medical boards, just as physicians, while NPs are monitored by state boards of nursing.
 PAs have always valued the collaborative relationship with physicians.
 According to PA Bingham, “We PAs duly, and rightfully, acknowledge that we are not physicians, we are not trained to the same overall standards and requirements physicians are.
 We are not claiming to be able to replace physicians — who we need as much as the patients do.
 As a solitary group, the primary PA organization (AAPA) is deeply committed, with the overwhelming consensus of the constituents and members to the medical “team concept” in performing optimal team practice (OTP) with the physicians who have been our mentors and guides since day one of our inception.”

 In states with NP independence, PAs are losing jobs to NPs.
 And why not?
 It’s cheaper to employ one provider (NP) than two (PA + MD).
+As a result, some PAs are considering becoming nurse practitioners.
 Put another way, PA Bingham reports, “The desire and need for the loss of the supervisor rule is to allow the PA to remain competitive in the job market that is shrinking by the day due to the meteoric rise of the NP profession and the opening of new programs at a rate never seen before.
-It is primarily being driven urgently by the economics of the business – not a desire to separate from the physician – physician assistant relationship.”
+It is primarily being driven urgently by the economics of the business – not a desire to separate from the physician–physician assistant relationship.”